About

 Safeguarding supervision

-The Hospice Safeguarding Leads are Sarah Popplestone-Helm, Head of Family Support and Rebecka Sparks, Specialist Palliative Care Social Worker.
+The hospice Safeguarding Leads are Rebecka Sparks, Head of Family Support, and Andy Schwab, Specialist Palliative Care Social Worker.

 Tel: 01905 763963